We post new recipes and tips regularly each week, so keep updated and don’t forget share your food with us!#whatdadcooked

 Roasting TomatoesPosted by Mr WDC Sep 18, 2015

-Wash and dry the tomatoes – put them in a roasting dish and pour over a generous amount of olive oil, add a pinch each of salt, pepper and dried oregano.
-Roast on the top shelf of a preheated oven at 140C/Gas mark 3 for half an hour, then turn the heat down to 100C/Gas mark1/2 for a further 1 – 3 hours.
+A very low oven is required – so it’s best to check the oven regularly to make sure all is going well.
+Wash and dry the tomatoes, Leave them whole or slice them in half.
+Place in a roasting dish and pour a generous amount of olive oil over the tomatoes, add a pinch each of salt, pepper and dried oregano.
+Roast on the middle shelf of a preheated oven at 140C/Gas mark 3 for fifteen minutes, then turn the heat down to 100C/Gas mark1/2 for about three hours or until they appear wrinkled with dried edges, but still have moist flesh .
 Check regularly and adjust timing and temperature.
-Let them cool and store tightly in a container covered in olive oil.
+Let them cool, place in a container and cover the tomatoes in olive oil.
 Store in the fridge until needed.
-I kept mine for about 3 days – they were very good.
+They will keep for three to four days.

 Post a Comment

 Easy Mid-Week Supper

 This was an improvised quick dinner.
 I did not plan to post it, but it was so good I photographed it while we were eating it!

 This idea has had two picnic outings this summer, both were huge successes.

 20 low-salt and low saturated fat ideas for a toast snack.

 Brilliant trick for making tortilla chips from normal (UK) supermarket tortilla wraps.
 (You can’t just fry them!)

 Thinking about food through these four prisms of taste can open up new possibilities for seasoning and adding flavour to our food.